iainbeeston/rack-objectspace/README.md

 Every objectspace dump is unique to a particular ruby process.
 Make sure your server is only running a single worker when profiling.

-I've found that with unicorn, requests will usually time-out when using rack-profiler.
+I've found that with unicorn, requests will usually time-out when using rack-objectspace.
 Try increasing the `timeout` value in unicorn.rb.

 ## How to find memory leaks

-Right now this bit is manual. rack-profiler will give you the objectspace for a running app.
+Right now this bit is manual. rack-objectspace will give you the objectspace for a running app.
 I'd recommend taking the objectspace dumps for several successive requests and looking for objects that aren't garbage collected, as @wagenet did in his [post on the Skylight blog](http://blog.skylight.io/hunting-for-leaks-in-ruby/).

 ## Credits